VolkanSah/Codey/README.md

 # 🐾 Codey - Your Personal GitHub Pet
 ##### (RPG `No Mercy` Edition) - need testers - dev status
 „Codey only counts stars on your own repos.
 Forks and self-stars don’t matter!“
+> [!IMPORTANT]
+> Testing from 21.10.2025 till 26.10.2025 with Energy/Hunger fix. use backup_codex.py for  stable in main.

 ![Codey - Your GitHub Pet](https://raw.githubusercontent.com/VolkanSah/Codey/refs/heads/main/codey.svg)